 Varnishes are most commonly used for brochures and magazines.
 Just like how wood is often treated with varnish for a modern, sleek look, this method also gives paper a smooth finish.
 What’s great about this technique is that it doesn’t add extra weight to your material and keeps smudges, fingerprints, and scratches off your finished product.
 There are multiple types of varnish finishes to choose from including:

-- Gloss varnish: This is a type of varnish that reflects light.
-Because of its ability to make photos more bright and vivid, it is most commonly used in brochures and flyers.
+This is a type of varnish that reflects light.
+Because of its ability to make photos brighter and more vivid, it is most commonly used in brochures and flyers.

-- Matte varnish: This is a smooth and non-glossy type of finish.
-This is commonly used to soften the appearance of images.
+This is a smooth and non-glossy type of finish.
+It is commonly used to soften the appearance of images.

 Don’t forget that the edges of your prints are an opportunity for beautiful print finishes!
 With this style, you can literally make your prints have an ‘edge’ over the others.
 This involves adding a layer of paint or ink to the edge of your materials.
 An effect like this requires the use of a sprayer or brayer and is done as the last step after the product has been printed.
 Any Pantone colour can be achieved with this process, even metallics and foils.
 You’ve likely seen this technique on books or journals, but this can be used on business or invitation cards as well.
 It’s a great way to add a bold pop of colour to your design!

 For a fun element of surprise on themed invitations, use a glow-in-the-dark printing finish.
-Also known as phosphorescent or fluorescence, this method uses light sensitive elements that absorb light energy and then re-emit it as its own light source.
-This gives the appearance of glowing in a dark room.
+Also known as phosphorescent or fluorescence, this method uses light sensitive elements that absorb light energy and then re-emit them as its own light source.
+It gives your prints the ability to glow in a dark room; which is a quirky element that truly makes this a standout among print finishing techniques.
+(It’s also the closest thing to magic that we can get!)

 14. Fragranced Ink

-If you are in the beauty industry (or just like things that smell good), fragranced ink is one of the most personalized printing finishes to use in your brochures, business cards, or magazines.
+If you are in the beauty industry (or just like things that smell good), fragranced ink is one of the most personalized print finishing options to use in your brochures, business cards, or magazines.
 This extra touch is how you make a fragrant first impression.
 Nothing attracts consumers more than something that evokes emotion and tingles their senses.

 Best in Class Printers